ws-garcia/VBA-CSV-interface/docs/api/properties/fileencoding.md

 ---

-## Remarks
+>:pencil: **NOTE:**
+>

-The `FileEncoding` property is set when CSV file is load on memory and can return the following values:
+>The `FileEncoding` property is set when CSV file is load on memory.
+In other words, the property holds the encoding for the last opened file.
+All the possible values are shown in this section.

 <table>
 <thead>